Close

 • You may learn something or take a picture that you cannot post on social media like Facebook.

 There are also special ceremonies for promotion, branch- or rank-specific rites of passage, and lots of opportunities to show your military pride.
-As you plan your wedding, be sure to learn about military wedding traditions you may want to incorporate into the ceremony.

 You can find funding for your education and career support.